albar965/littlenavmap-manual/src/en/FOLDERS.rst

 .. note::

       The directory names depend on the chosen user interface language.
-This dialog might pop up again if you change the language.
-Ignore it in this case.

       See options on page :ref:`user-interface` for information how to change the program language.